 This is outrageous during the pandemic.
 The vast majority of upload traffic is coming from those who work from home or have students working from home.
 The heaviest users are households with two or more people trying to work simultaneously – something that millions of households are trying to do.
 Upload bandwidth means connecting to school and work servers and getting on Zoom calls – something that is hard for anybody working from home to cut back on.
 The next biggest use of upload bandwidth is backing up data on local hard drives into the cloud – something that is universally recommended to anybody working from home.

 Mediacom already uses data caps as a way to throttle heavy usage.
 The data caps on a 60 Mbps broadband connection is one of the stingiest in the industry, with monthly data caps starting as low as 200 gigabytes of data per month.
-However, the data caps on speeds greater than 100 Mbps are larger – the cap for 300/30 Mbps is 2 gigabytes and for a gigabit download product can be as high as 6 gigabytes.
+However, the data caps on speeds greater than 100 Mbps are larger – the cap for 300/30 Mbps is 2 terabytes and for a gigabit download product can be as high as 6 terabytes.
 These data cap plans put a cap on total download and upload traffic – but it appears there is also a secret unpublished cap placed on upload data usage.

 Like all cable companies, Mediacom has slow upload speeds which are proving to be inadequate during the pandemic.
 The advertised upload speed for 100 Mbps download broadband is only 5 Mbps.
 That’s likely the most popular product being sold by Mediacom, and a 5 Mbps upload path is not adequate to support multiple family members working and schooling at the same time.